BranchingBad/zone-poker/CONTRIBUTING.md

 ---

-## Release Process

-The release process is automated via CI/CD and is documented for maintainers.
-For detailed instructions on how to create and publish a new release, please see the RELEASING.md file.

 ## Code of Conduct

-All contributors are expected to adhere to our Code of Conduct.
-Please be respectful and constructive in all interactions.
+All contributors are expected to follow our Code of Conduct.
+Please be respectful and constructive in all your interactions within the project.

+---

+## Release Process (For Maintainers)

+The release process is highly automated using GitHub Actions.
+When a new version tag (e.g., `v1.2.3`) is pushed, the CI/CD pipeline will automatically build the package, publish it to PyPI, and create a corresponding GitHub Release with generated release notes.

+For detailed instructions on the release strategy and how to trigger a release, maintainers should refer to the `RELEASING.md` file.

 ---
 *This document is actively maintained.
 If you find any instructions to be outdated, please open an issue or a pull request.*